emacsattic/call-graph/README.md

-# call-graph - Library to generate call graph for cpp functions
+# call-graph - Library to generate call graph for c/c++ functions

 [![MELPA](https://melpa.org/packages/call-graph-badge.svg)](https://melpa.org/#/call-graph)

-Generate call graph for cpp functions.
+Generate call graph for c/c++ functions.

 # Where does this library come from?